 There are more trails inside the park and they are certainly doable in one day.
 Just make sure you give yourself enough time to enjoy each one!

 What to take

-If you didn’t bring comfortable hiking shoes like me, sandals work just fine because the trails are paved.
-But if you plan to walk a lot and do all the trails, do take comfortable shoes.
+If you plan to do walk a lot and do all the trails, comfortable shoes are best.
+Sneakers would have been great, but sandals worked just fine for me because the trails are paved.
 Also, make sure to wear light breathable clothing because the humidity will likely make you sweat.
-If you plan to enjoy the beach, definitely bring your bathing suit and towel.
+If you plan to enjoy the beach, bring your bathing suit and towel.
 Don’t forget to bring water and to wear sunscreen and bug repellent.
-Lastly, bring a good camera.
-Even better, bring a good lens.
-Our camera took great pictures, but when animals where at a distance we were left wishing we had bought a long distance lens.
+Lastly, bring a good camera with a good lens.
+Our camera took great pictures, but when animals where at a distance we were bummed to not have a long distance lens.

 The park is closed on Sundays so keep this in mind when planning your trip.
 Do not make the mistake of leaving it until the end like we did.
 In fact, we recommend starting here on your trip to Costa Rica, especially during rainy season.
 If rain prevents you from entering one day, you can always stay an extra day because this place is a must see.
 Manuel Antonio National Park is not the only thing to do.
 Take a day to explore the city where you will find Playa Espadilla, souvenir shops, vendors, and many restaurants with amazing views.

 With many options to choose from as we drove around looking for food, a plane and a train were the ones to catch our attention.
 They were a great choice of food!